BlaireLeone/bulma-clean-theme/habits-friction.md

 ------

-So where does friction come in? **Friction** refers to the factors that make it harder to accomplish our desired goals[[3\]](#_ftn3) or demotivate us from habits we otherwise would pursue.
+This is where does friction comes in. **Friction** refers to the factors that make it harder to accomplish our desired goals[[3\]](#_ftn3) or demotivate us from habits we otherwise would pursue.
 It might be obvious, but the easier a task, or the less steps involved, the more likely we are to do it.
 For instance, which involves more steps - elevator or staircase?
-Friction is our staircase.
+While staircases involve more literal steps, this translates into metaphysical steps as well, since it takes more time and effort.
+Thus, friction is our staircase.
 Like the physical friction that slows objects down, behavioral friction makes it just a little more difficult to achieve behaviors we desire.

 When we make a decision to do something, but are unable to follow through, it is often friction that swoops in at the 11th hour and hinders our efforts.
 The worst part?
-We don't consciously register when friction impedes us - it just happens.
+We don't consciously register when friction impedes us - it impacts our fast thinking habits that generally don't register either.
 Ever wanted to stop at the grocery store on your way home, but the parking lot was full?
 So you think, "I'll do it tomorrow!"
 Friction strikes again.
 While we could zoom around for 15 min to find parking, the extra effort involved hinders our desire to stop.

 Because we are not thinking critically about our actions when friction affects them, it is our fast thinking that is impacted.
-However, friction is not simply negative.
-We can also consciously apply it to our behaviors when trying to build new habits.
+However, with careful consideration, we can determine what our fast thinking behaviors are and how friction affects them.

 ![](img/habits-2.jpg)

 #### So how can we use friction to our advantage?

 Friction plays two roles in our efforts.
+Friction is not necessarily a negative force.
+We can also intentionally apply it to our behaviors when trying to build new habits, and turn the previous cumbersome force, into a gratifying one.

 **1.)
 Increasing:**  We can use friction to our advantage when trying to demotivate a behavior by consciously increasing friction - or making it harder to pursue that habit.